jack-willturner/deep-compression/README.md

 - [x] extend SGD to be able to optimize with the quantized weights
 - [x] implement inference with quantized format
 - [ ] huffman coding
-- [ ] collate into usable modular sytem
+- [ ] collate into usable modular sytem/ script
 - [ ] write a notebook outlining what's happening/ how to replicate
 - [ ] try to replicate results from papers